 Emergency Response Team (ERT)

-Due to COVID-19 no specific plans have been made for a 2022 mission trip.
+Due to COVID-19, no specific plans have been made for mission trips.
 However, CUMC volunteers works locally with Faith Works Coalition to build wheel chair ramps and conduct home repairs for low income and elderly homeowners who struggle to stay safe, warm and dry.
-Our members periodically participate in home ongoing home repair projects and will coordinate a wheel chair ramp project in the summer of 2022.
+Our members periodically participate in ongoing home repair projects.